SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.InterAppCalls/Skyline_DataMiner_Core_InterAppCalls_Range_1.0.md

 #### Breaking change - Replying to an InterApp message

-Where before you were allowed to reply to an InterApp call in several ways that involved setting parameter 9000001 (or a similar PID) in some way, this has now changed to only allow a *.Reply* call on the incoming message.

-This change allows our library to dynamically select a more efficient underlying communication protocol if you have a high enough DataMiner version, or to continue using SLNet Subscriptions as a fallback.
+Previously, it was possible to reply to an InterApp call in several ways that involved setting parameter 9000001 (or a similar PID) in some way.
+Now only a *.Reply* call on the incoming message is allowed.
+This change allows the library to dynamically select a more efficient underlying communication protocol if a high enough DataMiner version is used or to continue using SLNet subscriptions as a fallback.

->[!NOTE]
+> [!NOTE]
-> The DIS Validator should help report possible invalid code when updating to the new InterApp branch.
+> The DIS Validator should help report possible invalid code when you update to the new InterApp branch.

 #### Breaking change - isLegacyDestination removed

 The *Send* method has removed the *isLegacyDestination* argument.
-This argument was intended to briefly assist in the move from the obsolete *SLC.Lib.* nuget to the current library.
+This argument was intended to briefly assist in the move from the obsolete *SLC.Lib.* NuGet to the current library.
 This change occurred several years ago, and as such, this argument was dropped to improve library code maintainability.

 #### New feature - Enhanced efficiency on InterApp reply calls

 The scalability and performance of InterApp calls have been drastically improved through the use of high-speed and modern message broker technology in the background.

-The latest benchmark tests, at the time of release, demonstrate that the roundtrip time of an InterApp call with a response is over 100 times faster (600ms to 6ms) and significantly reduces the utilization of the SLNet process.
+The latest benchmark tests, at the time of release, demonstrate that the roundtrip time of an InterApp call with a response is over 100 times faster (600 ms to 6 ms), and the load on the SLNet process has been significantly reduced.

 >[!NOTE]
+>
-> For this improvement to be active, you require DataMiner version 10.3.12 or higher.
-Lower DataMiner versions will dynamically fall back to using SLNet Subscriptions.
+> - For this improvement to be active, DataMiner version 10.3.12 or higher must be installed.
+Lower DataMiner versions will dynamically fall back to using SLNet subscriptions.

->[!NOTE]
-> It is possible to forcibly disable the use of the new broker technology by either adding *LegacyInterAppSubscriptions* to the *C:\Skyline DataMiner\SoftLaunchOptions.xml* file or by adjusting your source code to send a call with *allowBroker* set to *false*.
+> - It is possible to forcibly disable the use of the new broker technology by either adding *LegacyInterAppSubscriptions* to the *C:\Skyline DataMiner\SoftLaunchOptions.xml* file or adjusting the source code to send a call with *allowBroker* set to *false*.

->[!NOTE]
-> As of the latest DataMiner version (10.4.6), the default maximum message size with the new message broker is configured to 30 MB.
+> - As of DataMiner 10.4.6, the default maximum message size with the new message broker is set to 30 MB.

 #### New feature - Enhanced security: Remote code execution exploit prevention

-Several classes are now checked and blocked from getting deserialized when using InterApp calls.
-This is to avoid bad actors abusing these calls and their ability to maliciously run software as part of JSON deserialization, something called remote code execution exploits.
+Several classes are now checked and blocked from getting deserialized when InterApp calls are used.
+This will prevent bad actors from abusing these calls and remove their ability to maliciously run software as part of JSON deserialization (i.e. remote code execution exploits).

-If such a potentially risky class is detected, you will receive a *SecurityException* indicating a potential RCE exploitation was found.
+If such a potentially risky class is detected, a *SecurityException* will indicate that a potential RCE exploitation was found.

 ### 1.0.0.3

 #### Refactor - DataMinerSystem library upgraded

-The DataMinerSystem dependency was upgraded to the latest version.
+The DataMinerSystem dependency has been upgraded to the latest version.

 #### Fix - Reply message

-The reply method had a bug that would send the incorrect message back.
+It could occur that the reply method sent an incorrect message back.
 This has been fixed.

 ### 1.0.0.2

 #### New feature - Support for Legacy namespaces

-When sending a message you can set isLegacyDestination to true when destination uses legacy class library (SLC.Lib.*) with namespace Skyline.DataMiner.Library.Common.
+When sending a message, you can now set *isLegacyDestination* to true when the destination uses the legacy class library (SLC.Lib.\*) with namespace *Skyline.DataMiner.Library.Common*.

 ### 1.0.0.1

 #### New feature - Migration from Class Library

 InterApp classes and functionality have been extracted into a publicly available NuGet library.
-This was extracted from Class Library range 1.2.0.x.
+This has been extracted from Class Library range 1.2.0.x.